Learn About Non-Renewable Energy Sources

 Why does it matter if we still use non-renewable energy sources?

 The longer we hang on to these old sources of energy, the faster they will diminish, and the more pollution they will create.
 Climate change is happening and could be catastrophic – the UN believes we have just a decade before irreversible damage is done.
 We need to change now and embrace renewables, embrace the change that might save the planet.

 Non-renewable energy sources have been very valuable in the past, but now we realize that they are environmentally dangerous.
 As the world’s population grows, so do our power requirements.
 We need to increase capacity and decrease greenhouse gasses, particulates and the other harmful emissions produced by non-renewables.

 We are at a critical stage in society’s development.
 If we cling to non-renewables and ignore the clean alternatives, we risk everything we have built.
 We need to make courageous decisions and change to renewable energy sources before it is too late.
-If you’re ready to do your part, join us in our fight for a better world – make the switch to clean energy in just 5 minutes (or less!) today.
+If you’re ready to do your part, join us in our fight for a better world – make the switch to clean energy in just a few minutes today.

 Don't worry about climate change— do something about it.

 Our clean energy plans are the easiest way to reduce your home's carbon footprint.Switch to clean energy